 Underpinning these trends is a series of ‘reforms’ to financial, governance and management systems in the public sector.
 Financial reforms include new budget management systems that attempt to link allocations (or investments) and outcomes, as well as align strategic planning and budgeting cycles.
 They also include the use of new funding models, such as activity-based funding in the health system and market mechanisms like social bonds and the short-lived carbon tax.
 Personnel management practices have also changed significantly.
 The most significant has been the shift from permanency and tenure in public sector employment, to contract-based employment and casualisation of the workforce.

 Each of these trends offer benefits and challenges that will determine how much impact they’ll have on the future of the public sector in Australia.
-We’ll address these in the next two blog posts, so you can take the lessons learned over the last 20 years and apply them to your organisation today.
+We’ll address these in the next two opinion pieces, so you can take the lessons learned over the last 20 years and apply them to your organisation today.